-High density lipoprotein (HDL) is commonly referred to as "good cholesterol" as it helps protect against diseases of the arteries.
-It is one of the proteins that carry fats (lipids) around the body and plays a key role in ensuring balanced cholesterol levels.
+High-density lipoprotein (HDL) is commonly referred to as "good cholesterol" as it helps protect against diseases of the arteries.
+It's one of the proteins that carry fats (lipids) around your body and plays a key role in ensuring balanced cholesterol levels.

 HDL is produced by the liver and forms part of your total cholesterol.

-The following foods can help raise HDL levels:
+The following foods can help improve your HDL levels:

-The NHS recommends 150 minutes a week of exercise, the type that leaves you out of breath, as a guideline of how much you should be doing to maintain your cholesterol levels (and to reap additional benefits as well)
+You should try and aim for 150 minutes a week of exercise.
+This includes the type of exercises that leave you out of breath, as a guideline of how much you should be doing to maintain your cholesterol levels (and to reap additional benefits as well).

 Running, swimming, cycling and even walking are all good places to start.
 The more energy you spend exercising the better for your cholesterol level.